Dean's Teaching Fellowship

-The Dean's Teaching Fellowship program is directed by Ronald M. Epstein, MD, (Director) and Annette M. Medina-Walpole, MD, (Co-Director).
-It is a competitive two year program open to faculty at the University of Rochester School of Medicine and Dentistry who are committed to academic careers.
+The Dean's Teaching Fellowship program is directed by Anne Nofziger, MD (Director) and co-directed by Rita Dadiz,DO (Co-Director).
+It is a competitive two-year program open to faculty at the University of Rochester School of Medicine and Dentistry, who are committed to academic careers.
 Generally, 3-5 fellows are selected annually.
-Fellows spend 15% of their time on the program which includes a 3 hour bi-weekly seminar series and completion of an educational project.
+Fellows spend 15% of their time on the program, which includes a three-hour biweekly seminar series and completion of an educational project.

 In this program fellows work closely with one another and education experts to:

-The DTF Program is an endowed program with 2-year fellowships.
-Initially developed in the early 1990s to recognize faculty who made important contributions to medical education, the program was expanded in 2001 to provide a rigorous curriculum to further the development of the highly qualified faculty members who participate.
+The DTF Program is an endowed program with two-year fellowships.
+Initially developed in the early 1990's, recognizing faculty who made important contributions to medical education, the program was expanded in 2001 to provide a rigorous curriculum to further the development of the highly qualified faculty members who participate.
 Dr. Jules Cohen's visionary leadership created twelve named Teaching Scholars to honor.
-In 2011 the Dean's Teaching Fellowship was featured in an article in the Winter issue of Rochester Medicine.
-Click here for a link to the article.
-Current fellowsinclude faculty from the Departments of Pediatrics, Obstetrics & Gynecology, Medicine, Surgery, Microbiology & Immunology, and Clinical Medicine.
+Fellows have included faculty from many URSMD clinical and basic science disciplines.

 DTF Educational Project